msf/msf.github.io/blogpost-improving-dune-API.md

 We needed a query engine that could:

 - **Support Our Query Result Format**: Compatible with compressed JSON and Parquet.
-- **Fast Query Execution**: Deliver results in under 100 milliseconds.
+- **Fast Query Execution**: Return results in less than 100 milliseconds.
 - **Cost-Effective**: Lightweight and inexpensive, allowing multiple queries per minute without significant costs.

 [NOTE: For the sake of brevity, I'm not including many design considerations and non-functional requirements such as high availability, fault tolerance, scalability, security (auth, confidentiality, and integrity).]